bouthilx/metaopt/docs/src/user/searchspace.rst

 For now Oríon can only recognize the configuration file if it is passed with the argument ``--config`` to the user script.
 This should not be confused with the argument ``--config`` of ``orion hunt``, which is the configuration of Oríon.
-We are here referring the configuration of the user script, represented with ``my_script_config.txt`` in the following example.
+We are here referring to the configuration of the user script, represented with ``my_script_config.txt`` in the following example.

 .. code-block:: console